Neurofilament: Neurofilament assembly and structure

 Like other intermediate filament proteins, the neurofilament proteins all share a common central alpha helical region, known as the rod domain because of its rod-like tertiary structure, flanked by amino terminal and carboxy terminal domains that are largely unstructured.
 The rod domains of two neurofilament proteins dimerize to form an alpha-helical coiled coil.
 Two dimers associate in a staggered antiparallel manner to form a tetramer.
 This tetramer is believed to be the basic subunit (i.e. building block) of the neurofilament.
 Tetramer subunits associate side-to-side to form unit-length filaments, which then anneal end-to-end to form the mature neurofilament polymer, but the precise organization of these subunits within the polymer is not known, largely because of the heterogeneous protein composition and the inability to crystallize neurofilaments or neurofilament proteins.
 Structural models generally assume eight tetramers (32 neurofilament polypeptides) in a filament cross-section, but measurements of linear mass density suggest that this can vary.

 The amino terminal domains of the neurofilament proteins contain numerous phosphorylation sites and appear to be important for subunit interactions during filament assembly.
 The carboxy terminal domains appear to be intrinsically disordered domains that lack alpha helix or beta sheet.
 The different sizes of the neurofilament proteins are largely due to differences in the length of the carboxy terminal domains.
 These domains are rich in acidic and basic amino acid residues.
-The carboxy terminal domains of NFM and NFH are the longest and are modified extensively by post-translational modifications such as phosphorylation and glycosylation in vivo.
+The carboxy terminal domains of NF-M and NF-H are the longest and are modified extensively by post-translational modifications such as phosphorylation and glycosylation in vivo.
 They project radially from the filament backbone to form a dense brush border of highly charged and unstructured domains analogous to the bristles on a bottle brush.
 These entropically flailing domains have been proposed to define a zone of exclusion around each filament, effectively spacing the filaments apart from their neighbors.
 In this way, the carboxy terminal projections maximize the space-filling properties of the neurofilament polymers.
 By electron microscopy, these domains appear as projections called sidearms that appear to contact neighboring filaments.